Cataract (beam engine): Open loop control

 The cataract, like most regulators, is an example of a servomechanism.
-However unlike the better-known Watt centrifugal governor, this is an open-loop, rather than closed-loop control.
+However unlike the Watt centrifugal governor, this is an open-loop, rather than closed-loop control.
 The cataract runs at its own speed, but does not measure the resultant speed of the engine.
 The cataract has also been described as a 'water clock'.
 This assumes that the relationship between the cataract's operation and the engine's speed is fixed, which is a valid assumption for a beam engine as the cataract controls the timing of the engine's stroke, rather than a variable power or throttle valve.
 Where a governor controls such a throttle valve, as for the Watt governor, the speed of the engine depends on a complex and unpredictable relation between the engine load, the valve position and the varying efficiency of the engine.
 Such governors must use a closed-loop control if they are to maintain an effective and precise regulation.